coenttb/swift-structured-queries-postgres/Sources/StructuredQueriesCore/Documentation.docc/Articles/DefiningYourSchema.md

 > Important: It is required to apply the `@CasePathable` macro in order to define columns from an
 > enum.
 This macro comes from our [Case Paths] library and is automatically included with the
-> library when the `StructuredQueriesCasePaths` trait is enabled.
+> library when the `StructuredQueriesPostgresCasePaths` trait is enabled.

 [Case Paths]: http://github.com/pointfreeco/swift-case-paths